What is the CFedS Program?

 Will I receive college credit for the course?

-Registered/licensed land surveyors in good standing and pre-registered/licensed land surveyors.
-Pre-registered/licensed land surveyors will not become certified until they become registered/licensed in at least one State, territory, or the District of Columbia.
+Registered/licensed land surveyors in good standing and pre-registered/pre-licensed land surveyors.
+Pre-registered/pre-licensed land surveyors will not become certified until they become registered/licensed in at least one State, territory, or the District of Columbia.

 No. This is not a licensing program.
 You must have a current license for the State in which you are working.

-You must complete a training module equivalent to a three-credit college course (approximately 160 hrs.) and pass the Certification Examination.
+You must complete a training module equivalent to a four-credit college course (approximately 160 hrs.) and pass the Certification Examination.

 The CFedS certification is intended to be a significant addition to the resume and credentials of the Registered Professional Land Surveyor and Tribal Surveyor.
 Upon completion of the program, the surveyor's name will be placed on the CFedS Roster.
-Individuals, Tribes and the BIA will be encouraged to select surveyors from the CFedS Roster when contracting for cadastral services in Indian Country.
+Individuals, Tribes and the BIA will be encouraged to select surveyors from the CFedS Roster when contracting for cadastral services on or adjacent to Federal lands including Indian Country.

 The program is voluntary, but certain services must be performed by a CFedS to be accepted by the BLM.